Monday 17 October 2016

 Yellow sandstone in boundary walls at Hooton Roberts and Thrybergh

-Generally, this terminology is used to describe a rock formation that does not possess physical or palaeontological characteristics – or is not sufficiently extensive or prominent as a landform – to make it so distinctive from another sandstone to give it its own name.
+This generic name is used to describe a rock formation that does not possess physical or palaeontological characteristics – or is not sufficiently extensive or prominent as a landform – to make it so distinctive from another sandstone to give it its own name.

 Cleaned samples of "Rotherham Red" sandstone and "Dalton Rock"